 Ending sexual violence, supporting survivors and promoting consent

-RCSI is working to end sexual violence, support survivors of sexual violence and promote consent (ESP).
-The following actions have been undertaken in the last three years:
+RCSI is implementing a multifaceted approach to end sexual violence, support survivors and promote consent (ESP).

 ESP Forum

-The Forum meets three times a year and will continue working towards the implementation of RCSI’s Consent Framework.
-If you are interested in learning more about the forum’s work or getting involved, please contact equality@rcsi.com.
+If you are interested in learning more about the forum work or getting involved, please contact equality@rcsi.com.

-The RCSI Ending Sexual Violence and Promoting Consent Framework and Action Plan was launched in April 2018.
-This framework was subsequently updated and mapped to the Framework for consent in HEIs which was published in 2019.
+The RCSI Ending Sexual Violence and Promoting Consent Action Plan was launched in April 2018.
+This action plan was subsequently updated and mapped to the Higher Education Authority’s Framework for Consent for HEIs in Ireland which was published in 2019.

-The RCSI Action Plan was published in January 2023 and is available below.
+The current ESP Action Plan was published in January 2023 and is available below.

-RCSI has established 'support and report' pathways for students and staff.
-Full details are set out the policy documents and guidelines below.
+RCSI has established support and report pathways for students and staff.
+Full details are set out in the policy documents and guidelines below.

 RCSI has developed dedicated policies and guidelines in this area including: